Race Discrimination Lawyers in New York

 Serving the Needs of Clients in New York, New Jersey, Pennsylvania, and Florida

 When you go to work, you expect to be judged on your job performance and skills, not your race.
-Some companies do make adverse employment decisions based on an employee’s race, including those instances when the employee is mixed-race.
-Your need for a Race discrimination attorney can involve racial jokes or derogatory comments, along with physical assault or abuse.
+Some companies make adverse employment decisions based on an employee’s race, including when the employee is mixed-race.
+Your need for a racial discrimination attorney can involve racial jokes or derogatory comments, along with physical assault or abuse.
 Sometimes a bigoted remark constitutes racial harassment.
 It may also be evidence in a broader pattern of discrimination that culminates in an adverse employment action like firing or failure to promote.
-Whether the conduct is blatant or subtle, you should discuss your situation with the trusted lawyers of Phillips & Associates.
-We’ve faced off against both large and small employers in an effort to secure best outcomes for workers of many different races and won millions.
+Whether the conduct is blatant or subtle, you should discuss your case with the trusted lawyers of Phillips & Associates, PLLC.
+We’ve faced off against both large and small employers in an effort to secure the best outcomes for workers of many different races and won millions.
 You should not need to tolerate racial discrimination in the workplace.

 Race discrimination may involve disparate treatment when you are intentionally treated differently than your coworkers due to your race.
 For example, if your employer terminates you in the course of corporate restructuring and allows your Asian American identity to influence that decision, you may have a claim for disparate treatment discrimination.
 Similarly, if you are a Black proofreader and you are paid less than white proofreaders, our New York City lawyers a claim for race discrimination.